jbush001/NyuziProcessor/tools/emulator/README.md

 - Debugging works better if you compile the program with optimizations disabled.
   For example, at -O3, lldb cannot read variables if they are not live at the execution point.
+- Debugger only currently works with four threads enabled.
+There are a few hardcoded assumptions of four threads in remote-gdb.c.

 ### Tracing